cereneo-foundation/gaitalytics/README.md

 model_mapping:
 ````
 > **Warning**
-> Do not rename keys for the minimal setting
+> Do not rename keys of the minimal setting

 ### Pipline